WangLab-SCSIO/Prophage_Tracer/README.md

 conda install -c bioconda samtools
 ```
 ## For Windows
-If have get SAM file, our script can be equally used on Windows 10 with Git Bash (GNU bash, version 4.4.23(1)-release (x86_64-pc-msys) with GNU Awk 5.0.0, API: 2.0 (GNU MPFR 4.1.0, GNU MP 6.2.0)) and blastn: 2.6.0+ installed .
+If you have gerenated an SAM file using samtools, our script can be equally used on Windows 10 with Git Bash (GNU bash, version 4.4.23(1)-release (x86_64-pc-msys) with GNU Awk 5.0.0, API: 2.0 (GNU MPFR 4.1.0, GNU MP 6.2.0)) and blastn: 2.6.0+ installed .
 For installing Git Bash, please refer to https://git-scm.com/downloads.

 Run Prophage Tracer
 ------